Also known as: band rdl, banded rdl, resistance band rdl, banded deadlift

 How to Do Band Romanian Deadlift

-- Set up band: Place band under mid-foot, feet hip-width.
-Hold ends with hands outside legs, knees slightly bent and spine neutral before starting the hinge.
+- Set up position: Stand mid-band with feet hip-width, hold band ends outside thighs, keep chest tall, knees slightly bent and spine neutral before initiating the hinge.

 Muscle Groups